-Philips Recalls More Sleep Apnea Devices for Serious Issues With Device Magnets
+Philips Recalls More Sleep Apnea Devices with Magnets

 Philips Respironics issued a product recall in September 2022 that could affect more than 17 million masks used with CPAP and Bilevel PAP, BiPAP, or BPAP devices.
 The recall describes a problem with the magnets in the devices’ masks, which can interfere with the proper functioning of certain medical implants in the user’s body.